konveyor/tackle2-hub/docs/bucket.md

 ### Content ###
-The Bucket itself has a _virtual_ content subresource that provides GET/PUT/DELETE operations on the directory tree managed by the bucket.
+The Bucket itself has a _virtual_ content subresource that provides CRUD operations on the directory tree managed by the bucket.

 **GET** returns the file at the specified path as an octet-stream.
 When the path references a directory, it is